 The Significance of Lincoln's Age at Marriage

 Understanding Abraham Lincoln's age when he got married provides valuable context for appreciating the dynamics of his relationship with Mary Todd and the broader trajectory of his life.
-At 33, Lincoln was already an established lawyer and politician, but he was also at a pivotal point in his personal development.
+At 33, Lincoln was already an established lawyer and politician, but he was also at a central point in his personal development.

 Personal and Professional Maturity